Saga’s two famous onsen towns — Takeo and Ureshino — have some of the most kid-friendly water in Japan.

 - Crib / kid futon: free at all three; reserve at booking

-- Kaiseki age: Warakuen and Seiryuen serve kids menu from age 3; Utsukushii Yado from age 4
+- Kaiseki age: Warakuen and Seiryuen serve a kids menu from age 3; Utsukushii Yado from age 4

 - Cash + card: all three take cards